Bill Cosby's "Meme me" proposal went awry Monday

 “When Plaintiff awoke, her clothes and undergarments were in disarray,” the suit said.

 Constand later returned to her native Canada, where she reported the incident to police.
-Authorities in Montgomery County, Pennsylvania, followed up with an investigation, but that February declined to press criminal charges due to a lack of evidence.
+Authorities in Montgomery County, Pennsylvania, followed up with an investigation, but at the end of February declined to press criminal charges due to a lack of evidence.

-Cosby’s lawyer, Walter M. Phillips Jr., told CNN the allegations were “utterly preposterous” and “plainly bizarre.”
-Cosby appeared surprised by the allegations.
+Cosby’s lawyer, Walter M. Phillips Jr., told CNN the allegations were “utterly preposterous” and “plainly bizarre,” but Cosby later acknowledged his role in the situation.

 As Mark Whitaker’s recent Cosby biography makes clear, the man has his demons.
 He had affairs while on the road and there have been bumps in his long marriage to his wife, Camille.